joaohp020/Paginacao/README.md

-# Paginacao
+# Pagination

-Este projeto consiste em uma API de Paginação, para lista de dados com uma grande quantidade de informações a serem carregadas.
+This project consists of a Pagination API for listing data with a large amount of information to be loaded.

-## Tecnologias
+## Stacks

 - .NET Core Web API
 - Swagger